AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/getting-started/quick-start.md

 Start here for a quick, high-level guide to get you started authoring content using the **Sites** console.

+>[!TIP]
+>
+>This quick start guide focuses on Sites authoring, however most concepts are broadly applicable to other consoles.

 ## It all starts in the Sites console. {#sites-console}

 Whether you want to create new content or view and manage your existing content, the central overview for you is the **Sites** console.

-When you first sign in to AEM, you arrive at the Global Navigation screen.
+When you first sign in to AEM, you arrive at the global navigation screen.
 Simply tap or click **Sites** to open the **Sites** console.

 ![Global Navigation](assets/getting-started-global-navigation.png)

-To access the Global Navigation from any other location in AEM, tap or click the **Adobe Experience Manager** link at the top-left of any AEM screen, which opens a drop-down overlay of the Global Navigation.
+To access the global navigation from any other location in AEM, tap or click the **Adobe Experience Manager** link at the top-left of any AEM screen, which opens a drop-down overlay of the global navigation.

 Once in the **Sites** console, your content is simple to navigate and is presented in a column view by default.